hydrastro/pwdman/README.md

 ## Contributing
 Feel free to contribute, pull requests are always welcome.
 Please reveiw and clean your code with `shellcheck` before pushing it.
-If you want to help, Here below is a todo list.

 ### Database Structure
 The database is just an encrpyted csv file with two columns: `Username` and